hyperledger-archives/grid-docs/docs/0.1/creating_products.md

 ## Prerequisites

+* For Grid on Sawtooth:

+    - A working Grid node.
+      <br><br>

+* For Grid on Splinter:

-* Two (or more) nodes running Grid on Splinter.
+    - Two (or more) nodes running Grid on Splinter.

-* An approved Splinter circuit that has two (or more) member nodes.
+    - An approved Splinter circuit that has two (or more) member nodes.

-* A fully qualified service ID for the scabbard service on this circuit, in the format `CircuitID::ServiceString`.
+    - A fully qualified service ID for the scabbard service on this circuit, in the format `CircuitID::ServiceString`.
 This procedure uses the example ID `01234-ABCDE::gsAA`.

   Tip: Use `splinter circuit list` to display the circuit ID, then run `splinter circuit show CIRCUIT_ID` to see the four-character service string (also